-The State of Alaska is pleased to be able to offer this voluntary Dental-Vision-Audio (DVA) Plan for benefit recipients and their eligible dependents.
+The State of Alaska is pleased to be able to offer voluntary Dental-Vision-Audio (DVA) Plans for benefit recipients and their eligible dependents.
+Your DVA coverage is good worldwide.
 These benefits may change from time to time.
 You should ensure that you have the current booklet by contacting the Division of Retirement and Benefits.